10 Of The Greatest Yamaha Enduro Motorcycles

 #06.
 The Yamaha DT400 Enduro (’75 – ’79)

 If the 360cc RT3 didn’t satisfy you, and the DT250 didn’t meet your requirements then the good old fashioned, well-referenced DT400 Enduro should do the job.
 We’re talking about a single-cylinder 400cc two-stroke that can push out about 24 horsepower at the rear wheel at around 5,500 rpm, 24 lb-ft of torque at 5,000 rpm, reach speeds in excess of 80 mph, and weigh less than 300 pounds all in.
 All that with drum brakes too.
-Yes, this is a motorcycle that could tear up deserts, bushwhack through dense forests, and haul-ass over rocks – no matter the conditions, the DT400 could do it.
+Yes, this is a motorcycle that could tear up deserts, bushwhack through dense forests, and haul-ass over rocks – no matter the conditions, the DT400 could do it all.
 But like all good things, the DT400 model came to an abrupt end in 1979.
 Yamaha could see that the days of the two-stroke were numbered and promptly replaced the DT with the 500cc four-stroke XT and TT models instead.
 Great as the DT400 was, there may be room for a revival.
 Back in 2016, Yamaha executive Shun Miyazawa spoke at the unveiling of the XSR900 “Now we have the 700, 900 then I think we can definitely do something similar with smaller capacity.
 It could be [a] DT.
 After having found SR400, a similar capacity could be interesting.”
 It won’t be a two-stroke, it won’t be as much fun, but anything that keeps the DT name alive is fine by us.
 The best Yamaha 400 Enduro?
 Definitely.

 #05.
 The Yamaha TT600R (’98 – ’02)

-Arguably not the greatest Yamaha enduro motorcycle, but easily one of the most practical on offer.
+Arguably not the greatest of the Yamaha enduro motorcycles, but easily one of the most practical on offer.
 When it comes to enduro and off-road riding, the easier it is to get to the trails, the more fun you’re going to have.
 It’s all very well having a top of the line enduro machine, but if you’ve got to trailer it, tow it, and unload before you even get the chance to ride it, it takes the zest out of the experience somewhat.
 A good compromise is to own something like the Yamaha TT600R: a 595cc four-stroke machine capable of 42 horses and comfortable on and off-road.
 It’s not excellent at doing either particularly well, but it can handle tough terrain and asphalt with ease.
 Don’t get any lofty scrambling ideas though because it’s good but not that good, and give the freeway a miss if you can.
 What makes these late 90s/early 00s models so good was that they were versatile, fun to ride, and offered impressive service intervals.
 They might be faux Yamaha enduro bikes, but if you need a motorcycle that can do more than one job, this should be your weapon of choice.

 #04.
 The Yamaha WR450F